"If you add it all up, it was just like fiction. I don’t care what happens, I’ll never see the likes of that again." — Dick Irvin, Jr

-Dryden wasn’t the only rookie or young players who made important contribution to the Cup win.
+Dryden wasn’t the only rookie or young player who made important contributions to the Stanley Cup win.
 Some of them included Guy Lapointe, Pete Mahovlich, Réjean Houle and Marc Tardif.

 Finally, there’s the story of the team’s two veterans.
 Henri Richard scored the last two goals, including the Cup winner, after being benched by coach MacNeil earlier in the series.

 Angered, Richard said that MacNeil was the worst coach he had ever played for.